-Self employed people often find it harder than their employed peers to have the prospect of a comfortable retirement.
+Self-employed people often find it harder than their employed peers to have the prospect of a comfortable retirement.

 Following their bumper year both were looking for tax efficient ways to save their surplus income.
-Because Joe had his pension plan in place he was entitled to relief on total contributions of £100,000 whereas Fiona could only pay in £10,000 for the current year with no carry forward.
-Not only was Fiona restricted in how much she could save in a tax exempt pension fund but she also had a tax bill to pay that was £41,100 greater than Joe’s, even though their profits were the same.
+Because Joe had his pension plan open, he was entitled to relief on total contributions of £100,000.
+Fiona could only pay in £10,000 for the current year, with no carry forward of relief.
+Not only was Fiona restricted in how much she could save in a tax -exempt pension pot but she also had a tax bill to pay that was £40,500 greater than Joe’s, even though their profits were the same.

 Director of Public Policy, LEBC